pilleatus/orientdb-tutorial-distributed-database/motivation.md

 DDBMS (distributed database management systems) are used if a "Single DBMS" reaches its limits.
 Reasons for this are:

-1. The volume of data is to big
+1. The volume of data is to big, so it can't stored on a single DBMS
-1. limitation of access (answer time)
+1. The DBMS can't process the big siz of user requests in an acceptable time.
 1. availability and redundancy of data